simubank/project10-bomberman/backend/README.md

 * Returns the information on the customer, basically straight copied from the API
 * Functioning

+GET /cashback/:accountId
+* Returns the amount of cashback's the user has received in total
+* TBD

+POST /cashback/:accountId
+* Sends a cashback to the account :accountId
+* The cashback amount is set in a dictionary sent with the request in the 'amount' key
+* TBD

 ## Uses the Simulants API

 GET /customers/